Ninomoriaty/circPipe/docs/contents/parameters.rst

 Configure profiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As a nextflow-based analysis pipeline, CircPipe allow users edit configure file ``nextflow.config`` to set the index files and default file path parameters instead of typing them into the command line.
+As a nextflow-based analysis pipeline, CircPipe allow users edit configure file ``nextflow.config`` to set the index files and default file path parameters, and use the ``--profile nextflow.config`` instead of typing them into the command line.

 To configure, please go to ``params`` line, and set the following information of various file locations and system environment settings